jhenbertgit/my-portfolio/README.md

 # My Sample Portfolio

 - The codes building this portfolio are not originally mine.
-I created this portfolio to practice my coding skill.
+This portfolio is solely for educational purposes only as well as to practice my coding skill.
 - Credit to the rightful owner of these codes [@rajshekhar26](https://rajshekhar26.github.io/).

 ## To preview this project in local machine